2007 (May to August)

 Early August.
 Batgirl meets the new female Robin.
 While Batman is busy fighting a gang of dudes that look like they are wearing Mister Miracle face-paint, the Bat-ladies are on their own as they try to stop Penguin from selling illegal guns.
 Penguin’s dubious henchmen are using their young seven-year-old daughters as unknowing smugglers.
 Cass and Steph bust the gun-runners and send their mules to foster care.
 Afterward, Steph angrily punches out Penguin, knowing that the villain’s hands are clean of the whole affair as usual.

-–REFERENCE: Batman takes down the gang known as The Jolly Rogers.
-The Jolly Rogers then change their name to The Masked Nasties and Batman takes them down again.
-The Jolly Rogers/Masked Nasties have been torching Gotham landmarks recently (as referenced in Robin Vol. 2 #127).
+–REFERENCE: In Robin Vol. 2 #127.
+Batman takes down the gang known as The Jolly Rogers, which has been torching Gotham landmarks recently.
+Afterward, the Jolly Rogers then change their name to The Masked Nasties and Batman takes them down again.

 –Batman: Gotham Knights #59